Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/angular-10-routing-this-is-what-you-need-to-know.md

 ![Angular child router-outlet](https://cdn.hashnode.com/res/hashnode/image/upload/v1602222834812/V2XOi3UM0.png)

-There we go, these are the fundamental elements you will need to know about routing in Angular.
+There we go.
+You will need to know these fundamental elements about routing in Angular.

 I hope you learned something new.
-If you want to have a closer look at the code in this article, check out the [GitHub repo](https://github.com/rebelchris/angular-starter-demo/tree/feature/routing).
+If you want a closer look at the code in this article, check out the [GitHub repo](https://github.com/rebelchris/angular-starter-demo/tree/feature/routing).

 ### Thank you for reading, and let's connect!